 These are provisions that reflect strongly held policy or technical positions that must be included in any treaty concluded by the country (see subsection B.1 above).
-A distinction should be made between provisions that are genuinely non-negotiable and provisions which merely reflect a strong preference but which, under certain circumstances, can be accepted.
+A distinction should be made between provisions that are genuinely non-negotiable and provisions, which merely reflect a strong preference but which, under certain circumstances, can be accepted.

 In the preparation of the negotiations, it is also important to clarify internally which provisions are non-negotiable in accordance with the country's tax treaty policy framework.
 It would be advisable to communicate such provisions to the other negotiating team in advance of the negotiations so as to avoid spending time on negotiations that cannot reach a conclusion because of irreconcilable differences of views concerning such provisions.
-If applicable, it is advisable to be aware of each country's reservations and positions on the OECD Model.